ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/16067522">chibamasu</a></p>

-I’d say the most important thing was our communication.
+I'd say the most important thing was our communication.
 We always supported each other and kept a really good vibe in the team.
 We also put a lot of effort into the tournament, practicing hard and planning each match wisely.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/9905079" style="background-image: url('/wiki/shared/avatars/nurend.jpg')"></a>